 - Reduce your salt intake to no more than 6g a day.
 This can cause high blood pressure and did you know that around three-quarters of the salt you eat is already contained in the food you buy?

 - Drink plenty of water!
 The recommended daily intake should be around six to eight glasses a day.
 It might be worth carrying a bottle around that you can refill when you need it.
-Not only will this help keep you hydrated and your skin clear, you’ll be helping the environment by not buying plastic bottles
+Not only will this help keep you hydrated and your skin clear, you’ll be helping the environment but not buying plastic bottles.

 - Don’t forget that breakfast is the most important meal of the day.
 It’s a myth that skipping breakfast will help you lose weight.
 Enjoy some fruit or a bowl of wholegrain cereal.